 To understand this 'Lost Civilisation' we also look at their skills and accomplishments, this includes their mathematical skills, which to date have been credited to the ancient Greeks.
-By undertaking detailed closer analysis of monuments such as Stonehenge and the mathematics used to design such monuments, we can see that the constructions of these ten thousand-year-old sites were, in fact, based on sound trigonometrical theory.
+By undertaking detailed closer analysis of monuments such as Stonehenge and the mathematics used to design such monuments, we can see that the constructions of these ten-thousand-year-old sites were, in fact, based on sound trigonometrical theory.
 This numeral and spatial ability allowed them to navigate the four corners of the known world on their ships some ten thousand years before Columbus was born.

-So how was Stonehenge planned and what can we see from the 'blue-print' what they knew about mathematics?
+So how was Stonehenge planned and what can we see from the 'blueprint' what they knew about mathematics?

-Firstly, Stonehenge was built in two very separate phases - current archaeologists are confused by the monument and dating of the structure so if you read or browse the internet you will see the 'traditionalist' quote three to five phases - these phases occurred AFTER the original monument was abandoned and thousands of years later, the ritualistic Celts occupied the monument and used it to worship the Sun and the summer Solstice as we see reenacted today during the summer solstice.
+Firstly, Stonehenge was built in two very separate phases - current archaeologists are confused by the monument and dating of the structure so if you read or browse the internet you will see the 'traditionalist' quote three to five phases - these phases occurred AFTER the original monument was abandoned, and thousands of years later, the ritualistic Celts occupied the monument and used it to worship the Sun and the Summer Solstice as we see re-enacted today during the summer solstice.

 The First Phase took place at 8500 BCE when our ancestors built the original ditch made up of individual pits that were cut below the ancient groundwater table level to create a moat.
 This moat was used with the Bluestones to bathe away infections from cuts and bites which, if left untreated, would have turned into gangrene and lethal fevers.
 For Bluestones (when wet) releases chemicals, including the most potential natural antiseptic - rock salt.

-Phase I with the Aubrey Holes that the Bluestones occupied
+|Phase I with the Aubrey Holes that the Bluestones occupied|

 The most amazing aspect is the accuracy of the diameter of this moat, which is exactly 360 ft (109.73m).
-This length is no accident or coincidence it is of the reason that our angular and trigonometrical system revolves around 360!
+This length is no accident or coincidence it is the reason that our angular and trigonometrical system revolves around 360!

-We have 12 months a year and each have a lunar cycle that lasts (from New Moon to New moon ) 29.53 days.
+We have 12 months a year and each has a lunar cycle that lasts (from New Moon to New Moon ) 29.53 days.
 We have shown in my last book 'The Stonehenge Enigma' that there was 56 Bluestones (2 x 28) and we can show that this was used as a very accurate (99.8%) moon and eclipse calendar, which could compensate for the 0.47 day difference between the moon cycle and a 30 day standard cycle.

-It is therefore, no surprise that the most ancient of calendars are 12 x 30 = 360 days in length.
+It is, therefore, no surprise that the most ancient of calendars are 12 x 30 = 360 days in length.

 Priest-astronomers were assigned the duty of declaring when a new month began – it was usually said to have started at the first sighting of a new moon.
 Month length at that time was simply the number of days that passed from one new lunar crescent to the next.

 During those years in Rome, for example, a Pontifex (priest) observed the sky and announced a new moon and therefore the new month to the king.
-For centuries afterward Romans referred to the first day of each new month as Kalends or Kalends from their word calare (to announce solemnly, to call out).
+For centuries afterward, Romans referred to the first day of each new month as Kalends or Kalends from their word calare (to announce solemnly, to call out).
 The word calendar derived from this custom.

 The ancient Babylonians in 4000 BCE used a calendar with alternating 29- and 30-day months.
-This system required the addition of an extra month three times every eight years, and as a further adjustment, the king would periodically order the insertion of an additional extra month into the calendar.
+This system required the addition of an extra month three times every eight years, and as a further adjustment, the King would periodically order the insertion of an additional extra month into the calendar.

 However, what is interesting is that monument becomes a 'time capsule' from our ancestors to show us that they understood the mysteries of mathematics.
 For when a circle that has a diameter of 360 ft has a moated circumference (the area around the edge of the circle) of 1130 ft in length.
 So if we divide the length around the edge 1130 by the diameter 360, we get a very interesting number 3.14 - why is this absorbing, because it's what we know as PI or 3.14159!!